Who We Are

 With the aim of enhancing the community's overall well-being, and the vision of creating a City in a Garden, we have in the last several decades greened up our roads and infrastructure, transformed our parks and gardens into spaces for everyone to enjoy, and gazetted areas of core biodiversity to conserve our native biodiversity.

-As the lead agency in nature conservation, we have developed an urban biodiversity conservation model, which aims to conserve representative ecosystems in land-scarce Singapore.
+We have developed an urban biodiversity conservation model, which aims to conserve representative ecosystems in land-scarce Singapore.
 We also monitor and coordinate measures to enhance the presence of biodiversity in our urban landscape.
 Just as we are committed to conserving our native biodiversity, we are also determined to help protect the natural ecosystems in other parts of the world by working with partners and stakeholders to eliminate the illegal trade of protected species.